A JSON parser in less than 250 lines-of-code

 The parser currently uses a few macros, while normally I do not use them, because of control flow with the early returning it seemed acceptable to use them here.
 Maybe one day we can have reverse ? operations.

 It does not check numbers.
-Again if you are trying to get a value from a JSON source as fast as possible, then there is little need to 1. check the sequence of characters is valid 2. parse it into a floating-point number
+Again if you are trying to get a value from a JSON source as fast as possible, then there is little need to 1.
+Check the sequence of characters is valid 2.
+Parse it into a floating-point number.

 More on performance